Dog Water Safety: Tips to Keep Them Safe

 Summer is a great time to enjoy the water with your dog.
 Whether you like boating, fishing or just swimming in the pool, your dog probably wants to do these things with you.
-It isn’t easy for some dogs to swim because of the way they’re built.
-A Newfoundland, Portuguese Water Dog, or Labrador Retriever, have dense, water-resistant fur that sheds water.
+It’s important to practice dog water safety, so check out these tips before heading out.

 Newfies and Labs carry a little extra fat that keeps them warm in cold water.
 The Lab has a tail like a rudder to help him in the water.
 The Portuguese Water Dog has webbing on his paws that helps him paddled in the water.

 When choosing a life vest for your dog keep these factors in mind:

 - Select a brightly colored vest.
 You want to be able to see your dog if he is out in the water away from you.

 - Ensure the vest fits your dog well.
 The vest will have straps that fit around your dog in several places.